Premium video tutorials

 Understand how time works in Excel, and how to change from whole numbers into time increments and back again.

 Learn to work with formula auditing tools including tracing precedent and dependent cells and formula evaluation.

-Learn to use SUMIF, COUNTIF and SUMPRODUCT to add cells only when certain conditions are met.
+Learn to use SUMIF and COUNTIF to add cells only when certain conditions are met.